 The OECD’s Base Erosion and Profit Shifting initiative and its impact on Thailand’s transfer pricing regime

 It should be noted that the BEPS rules are a game changer to the functional analysis described above.
 Under BEPS not only the economically relevant characteristics define the substance, but the full scope of creation, ownership, maintenance and use of the assets are relevant.
-For intellectual property the five stages developing, enhancing, maintenance, protecting and exploiting are distinguished in the post-BEPS-area.
+For intellectual property, the five stages of developing, enhancing, maintaining, protecting and exploiting are distinguished in the post-BEPS-area.
 It has to be seen in the future, whether the action list of 15 steps will gain relevance to Thailand’s transfer pricing legislation now – or later.

 In the BEPS-world multinational enterprises enter a more complex tax environment and lessons learned in the past might urgently need a refreshment.
 BEPS has been made by its creator to eat tax schemes like the “Double Irish With A Dutch Sandwich.”
 Whether Thailand will implement these sophisticated rules in its final transfer pricing legislation and policy, the future will tell.